BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Results

 \subsubsection{Evaluation metrics}

-Our proposed model BioAutoML-NAS achieved an accuracy of 96 81\%, demonstrating its strong capability to accurately classify insects.
-In addition, it obtained a precision of 97.46\%, a recall of 96.
+Our proposed model BioAutoML-NAS achieves an accuracy of 96 81\%, demonstrating its strong capability to accurately s classify insects.
+In addition, it obtains a precision of 97.46\%, a recall of 96.
 81\%, and an F1 score of 97.
 05\%, providing further evidence of its robustness and reliability as a classification model.

+To address severe class imbalance in the dataset, we further report macro-averaged metrics in Table~\ref{tab:eval_metrics}.
+The model achieves a Macro-F1 score of 80.29\%, Macro Precision of 80.17\%, and Macro Recall of 82.91\%.
+These metrics provide a class-balanced evaluation and confirm that the model maintains reasonable performance across both majority and minority classes.

+\bl{However, throughout the rest of the paper, the weighted F1, precision and recall are reported for all experiments, computed proportionally to class support.
+Weighted metrics are adopted for all comparative experiments as they reflect overall classification performance in a manner consistent with the class distribution of the dataset, and ensure a fair and standardized comparison across all baseline methods.
+The macro-averaged metrics reported in Table~\ref{tab:eval_metrics} are presented exclusively to provide a complementary.
+The macro metrics are presented only to show the model's robustness to imbalanced data.}